LuxProvide/HPC-FPGA/oneapi_quantum/oneapi_quantum.md

-- We will develop the quantum circuit we have seen previously, i.e.,  Bernstein-Varizani to search an hidden element
+- We will develop a simple and famous quantum circuit, i.e., Bernstein-Varizani to search an hidden element
-- We will need to code the Pauli H and Z gates
+- We will need the two Pauli H and Z gates
 - We will also need a function to measure (sample) from the distribution obtained using the state vector amplitudes

 ## Setup